November 2018: This chapter has been amended as a result of local review. In particular Section 5.3, Possible outcomes for the adult is new.

 If any relevant professional is unable to attend, they must provide their contributory information in writing to the meeting.

-All those attending should have the delegated authority to agree to make decisions about the provision of resources and services that will contribute to the protection plan.
+All those attending should have the delegated authority to agree to make decisions about the provision of resources and services that will contribute to the protection plan or safety plan.

 The adult should be:

 - invited, supported and enabled to attend the case conference or equivalent part of the meeting as appropriate where it is safe for them to do so and they wish to participate

 - supported to play an active part in the development of their protection plan or safety plan.

 If the adult has capacity to make decisions about their own safety, their views should be taken into account about:

 - whether they wish to attend and bring someone else with them

 - whether they wish to nominate someone to attend on their behalf and who this is.